apeir-n/voidscripts/README.md

 ```
 - it just uses dmenu to pick the file, cat the contents, select the symbols, and pass them to `xclip`

+`voidup`
+- my void updater script
+- i recently refactored a little bit to use `gum` by charmbracelet for some stuff
+- some things need to be fixed, but it just makes updating simpler
+- also optionally calls `packup` for updating lang packages at the end

+`xbps-slay`
+- a stupid `xbps-src` wrapper script lol
+- needs a lot of work still
+- but the idea is to make building with `xbps-src` simpler
+- it was my first script attempting to use `gum` so it's heavily integrated

+`xtra`
+- extra x11 stuff to call when i'm in a classic x wm like ctwm or fvwm
+- i've been calling this manually instead of from `~/.xinitrc` because it was being glitchy with that for some reason